KalpanaSurajKumar/Python_Turtle_Projects_-/README.md

-## This repository contains Turtel projects
+## This repository contains Turtle projects
 ## which is a very popular library in python for graphics